zachvictor/sqlinsert/README.md

 In these respects, the Go struct can encapsulate the information of a SQL INSERT-row perfectly and completely.
 `sqlinsert` uses these features of Go structs to makes your SQL INSERT experience more Go-idiomatic.

-## Limitations
+## Limitations of the Prepare-Exec wrappers
+`Insert.Insert` and `Insert.Context` are for simple binding *only.*
-`sqlinsert` is for simple binding.
-It does not support SQL operations in the `VALUES` clause.
+In the spirit of "hide nothing," these do *not* support SQL operations in the `VALUES` clause.
 If you require, say—
 ```sql
 INSERT INTO foo (bar, baz, oof) VALUES (some_function(?), REPLACE(?, 'oink', 'moo'), ? + ?);